SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### Check the `/metrics` endpoint

-You can `port-forward` to a pod exposing `/metrics` endpoint and verify it is exposing Prometheus metrics:
+You can `port-forward` to a pod exposing the `/metrics` endpoint and verify it is exposing Prometheus metrics:

 ```sh
 kubectl port-forward collection-sumologic-xxxxxxxxx-xxxxx 8080:24231